Preparing students for four-year colleges and universities

 - PCC students study abroad in Italy, Spain, France, Costa Rica and Mexico and earn college credits.
 About 650 International students from 70 countries come to PCC to study every year, creating a rich, multicultural atmosphere for learning.

 - Online and television courses give students even more opportunities to create a schedule that works for them.
-The majority of PCC graduates complete at least one distance learning class.
+The majority of PCC graduates complete at least one Online Learning class.

 - Dual enrollment.